 The unity of truth

 The principle of the unity of truth is relevant here.
-If truth is one, then rational inquiry — even radical rational inquiry — cannot ultimately threaten it.
-It can only threaten inadequate formulations of it.
-The freethinkers forced the tradition to sharpen its arguments, clarify its positions, and distinguish between what was essential to tawhid and what was merely cultural accumulation.
-That process was sometimes painful.
-It was also productive.
+If truth is one, then rational inquiry, even radical rational inquiry, cannot ultimately threaten it.
+Inadequate formulations of truth are what such inquiry threatens.
+The freethinkers forced the tradition to sharpen its arguments, clarify its positions, and distinguish between what was essential to tawḥīd and what was merely cultural accumulation.
+The process was sometimes painful.
+The process was also productive.

-The fact that Islamic civilisation could host profound disagreement while continuing to reproduce a robust case for revelation is not sterility.
-It is evidence that Islam’s first principles can sustain a serious intellectual order rather than merely protect a fragile orthodoxy.
-A tradition that survives its own critics is stronger than one that has never been tested.
+The fact that Islamic civilisation could host profound disagreement while continuing to reproduce a sturdy case for revelation is evidence that Islam’s first principles can sustain a serious intellectual order rather than merely protect a fragile orthodoxy.
+A tradition that survives its own critics is sturdier than one that has never been tested.

 The real lesson

-The freethinkers Islam produced are not ammunition for or against Islam.
-They are evidence of a civilisation that took ideas seriously enough to fight about them.
-The question for the contemporary reader is not “did Muslims ever doubt?” — of course they did.
+The freethinkers Islam produced are evidence of a civilisation that took ideas seriously enough to fight about them, rather than ammunition for or against Islam.
+The question for the contemporary reader is not “did Muslims ever doubt?”
+Of course they did.
 The question is whether the arguments that survived the doubting are strong.
 That question can only be answered by examining those arguments directly, not by pointing to the existence of doubters as though doubt were a conclusion rather than a starting point.

 The tradition’s resilience

-This pattern — challenge, response, refinement — is the hallmark of a living intellectual tradition.
+The pattern of challenge, response, refinement is the hallmark of a living intellectual tradition.
 Traditions that cannot survive internal criticism are brittle.
-Traditions that can are robust.
-Islam’s ability to produce freethinkers and survive them is not an embarrassment.
-It is evidence of the kind of intellectual depth that fragile traditions do not possess.
+Traditions that can are sturdy.
+Islam’s ability to produce freethinkers and survive them is evidence of intellectual depth rather than embarrassment.

 The modern reader encountering Muslim freethinkers for the first time should ask not “did Muslims doubt?” but “what happened to the doubts?”
 If the doubts were answered, the answers deserve examination.
-If they were suppressed, the suppression was a failure of specific institutions, not of Islam’s first principles.
-And if some doubts remain genuinely unresolved, that is the condition of every serious intellectual tradition in history — including the naturalism that many doubters adopt as a replacement, which carries its own unresolved problems about consciousness, morality, meaning, and the foundations of reason itself.
+If they were suppressed, the suppression was a failure of specific institutions rather than of Islam’s first principles.
+If some doubts remain genuinely unresolved, that is the condition of every serious intellectual tradition in history, including the naturalism that many doubters adopt as a replacement, which carries its own unresolved problems about consciousness, morality, meaning, and the foundations of reason itself.